US STOCKS-S&P 500, Dow slip on grim earnings, coronavirus worries

+Wall Street's fear gauge rose for the second straight session, while the flight from risk pressured U.S. Treasury yields.
+"We are still struggling to grab a foothold on the deterioration of what's going on," said Andrew Smith, chief investment officer at Delos Capital Advisors in Dallas.

 "The jobless claims number is better than what economists expected, but it's still a little too soon to be extrapolating to the 'all clear ahead' road."
-After a 27% rally from its March lows, the S&P 500 index still stands 18% below its record high as first-quarter earnings kicked off with U.S. banks preparing for a wave of future loan defaults following a halt in business activity.
+After a 27.5% rally from its March lows, the S&P 500 index is still 17.5% below its record high as first-quarter earnings kicked off with U.S. banks preparing for a wave of future loan defaults following a halt in business activity.

 Analysts estimate earnings for S&P 500 companies slumped 12.8% in the first quarter, with U.S. economic growth expected to have contracted at its fastest pace since World War Two.
-Trump is now expected to announce "new guidelines" for re-opening the economy at a news conference on Thursday, as he said data suggested the United States had passed the peak on new infections.
+Trump is now expected to announce "new guidelines" for re-opening the economy at a news conference on Thursday.

 "What the market cannot price in perfectly is when the economy re-opens, what its nuances will look like and what its impact will be on corporate profits one quarter, two quarters and a year away," said David Bahnsen, chief investment officer at Bahnsen Group in Newport Beach, California.
 Morgan Stanley wrapped up earnings for the big U.S. lenders, reporting a plunge in quarterly profit as its advisory and wealth management businesses took a hit from the economic fallout of the pandemic.
 The bank subsector dropped 3.9%.

-However, United Airlines Holdings Inc slipped 10.5% as the carrier said it cut its flight schedule by 90% for May and warned travel demand now "essentially at zero shows no sign of improving in the near term".
-Declining issues outnumbered advancers more than 3-to-1 on the NYSE and 1.6-to-1 on the Nasdaq.
+However, United Airlines Holdings Inc slipped 9.9% as the carrier said it cut its flight schedule by 90% for May and warned travel demand now "essentially at zero shows no sign of improving in the near term".
+Declining issues outnumbered advancers more than 2-to-1 on the NYSE and on the Nasdaq.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)